Skip to content

 finish(reset_current: bool = False)

-Finish the trace.
+Finish the trace and optionally reset the current trace.

 Parameters: